(lost reference) (lost reference) (lost reference)

 o This is known in Yucatec, and means “room”.

-o A room in the sky, and there were 6 such rooms, and every month the deity in question goes to the specific room.
+o A room in the sky, and there were 6 such rooms, and every month the deity in question goes to that specific room.

 o “This and this day, the TMG arrived to the x-th room”.